MariaDB/MySQL External Replication

 Note

-The SSH connection is interrupted every time the environment redeploys.
-For replication to continue you must setup an auto-restart for the connection.
+The SSH tunnel is interrupted every time the environment redeploys.
+For replication to continue you must set up an auto-restart for the tunnel.
 There are many ways to do so that are out of the scope of this documentation.

 Once the data has been imported, you are ready to start replicating.
 Begin by running a CHANGE MASTER TO